james-stevens/handshake-gateway/README.md

-# handshake-webproxy
+# handshake-gateway

-This conainer will run a webproxy that will let you browser Handshake native websites
+This conainer runs a range of services to give you access into the Handshake Internet space